top of page

 The Holy Mystery (Sacrament) of Matrimony is one of the seven channels of Divine Grace, instituted by Christ, to sanctify and to support Christian family life.
 A Christian marriage is a vocation, that is a special invitation of God to two baptized persons to marital union, in order to devote themselves to the service of a new life in Christ.
 That is why St. Paul considers Christian marriage as a "special gift of God."
 (1 Cor.
 7:7) The Council Fathers of Vatican I did not hesitate to underscore the great importance of married life, sanctified by a "special Sacrament." (cf. Constitution on the Church, n.
 35).

-The Holy Mystery of Matrimony: Must be a registered, active, supporting member of the Parish Family.
+Must be a registered, active, supporting member of the Parish Family.
 Engaged meet with Father Miron before setting date and reserving your banquet hall.
 Pre-Cana program is required and three sessions with Father Miron.
 The ceremony will be celebrated according to the prescription of the liturgical book of the Byzantine rite.
+Contact the office to make an appointment with Father Miron.
+330-372-1875

 Anointing of The Sick